 Customer experience (CX) consulting

 10 years ago, “customer experience” was not even part of our lingo, but now it’s a buzzword in every boardroom.
-Executives now see customer experience as a more successful competitive differentiator than the traditional warzones of product and price.
+Executives see customer experience as a more successful competitive differentiator than the traditional war zones of product and price.
 Customer experience consultants are therefore in high demand and, as with any new discipline, the good ones are in short supply.
-Good customer experience consultants have a cross-disciplinary understanding of sales, marketing, customer service and back office and how all these silos can be stitched together to create seamless, satisfying customer journeys.
+The best customer experience consultants have a cross-disciplinary understanding of sales, marketing, customer service and back office consulting and how all these silos can be stitched together to create seamless, satisfying customer journeys.
 They will understand the metrics to measure and manage customer experience, such as Customer Effort Score (CES), Customer Satisfaction (CSAT) Score, Net Promoter Score (NPS) and First Contact Resolution (FCR).

 Customer journey mapping is an outside-in process that consultants can typically be very helpful with, bringing together stakeholders from a variety of business units to provide cohesive guidance, minus the internal politics, to optimise the end-to-end customer experience.
 Knowledge of customer feedback platforms and technologies is also highly desirable.

 Just as we all go – or should go – to the doctor for check-ups, sales and service operations can also benefit from a periodic “health check” – more formally referred to as an operational diagnostic.
 These diagnostics typically take weeks not months, when conducted by an experienced consultant with a tried and tested methodology.
 With a fresh pair of eyes, the consultant will examine and benchmark the existing approach to the people, process and technology dimensions of an operation.
 This includes a review of the people and performance management framework, data and security, workforce management, quality and compliance, reporting, and an evaluation of systems and software used to achieve business goals.